-e principle aim of the CLIL lesson is first and foremost to cart knowledge of the subject area, albeit in English.
-As my as students understand the key concepts of a lesson, mey do not need to understand every single word of the material in English.
+The principle aim of the CLIL lesson is first and foremost to impart knowledge of the subject area, albeit in English.
+As long as students understand the key concepts of a lesson, they do not need to understand every single word of the material in English.
 A passive understanding of some areas of language is sufficient.
 It is not necessary for students to be able to actively use all the language, especially grammar, which they encounter.